elenderg/PAL-1000/instruções de compilação.md

 This time we're starting on the start of a remark (a left-bracket "["), and we skip everything up to a return byte (the end of a line) or a closing right-bracket ("]"), allowing for the possibility that the programmer may have remarks inside his remarks.
 When this routine is done, what's left of the rider's source will start with either a return byte, or the first character after the closing right-bracket, and the rider's token will span the entire remark.

-70. We need a similar "`move a rider`" routine for qualifiers, which can also be "nested":
+70. We need a similar "move a rider" routine for qualifiers, which can also be "nested":

 `To move a rider (code rules - qualifier):`